Continuing Education Activity

 Anticoagulation is the mainstay of initial treatment for DVT.
-However, certain patients with extensive acute DVT with low risk of bleeding can undergo catheterdirected thrombolysis to lyse the intravenous clot.
+However, certain patients with extensive acute DVT with a low risk of bleeding can undergo catheterdirected thrombolysis to lyse the intravenous clot.
 Patient criteria include symptoms of less than 14 days (acute DVT),upper-extremity DVT or proximal DVT, and good functional status.

-Bleeding is the most frequent complication of thrombolytic therapy and can occur in puncture site or spontaneously anywhere inside the body.
+Bleeding is the most frequent complication of thrombolytic therapy and can occur in puncture sites or spontaneously anywhere inside the body.
 Intracranial hemorrhage or hemorrhagic stroke is the greatest concern.
-Risk factors associated with hemorrhagic complications include elderly patient, uncontrolled hypertension, recent stroke or surgery, presence of bleeding diathesis, and concurrent use of anticoagulants.
+Risk factors associated with hemorrhagic complications include elderly patients, uncontrolled hypertension, recent stroke or surgery, presence of bleeding diathesis, and concurrent use of anticoagulants.
 Overdose most often occurs when administered in a non-body-weight adjusted manner and can cause severe hemorrhagic complications.